rubenhorne/ic-issues/README.md

 # IC Issues

-An open discussion and prioritization of important issues with the Internet Computer that we believe should be addressed.
+An open discussion and prioritization of important issues with the Internet Computer that we (@rubenhorne and @lastmjs) believe should be addressed.

 ## Issue Structure